angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

     option={charts.timeWorkoutDistribution()}
 />

-Most workouts are around the 30:00 mark, with the exception of Endurance and Polarisation which are between 30:00 and 60:00.
+Most workouts in Year 2 are around 30:00, with the exception of Endurance and Polarisation which can be up to 60:00.

 ### <a name="program-review-varied-not-random">Varied, not random</a>